au-research/raid-metadata/rtd/docs/source/index.rst

 'Core', 'extended' and 'local' metadata schema components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The RAiD metadata schema is divided into 3 components:
+The RAiD metadata schema is divided into three components:

-#. core
+#.
+Core
-#. extended
+#.
+Extended
-#. local.
+#.
+Local

-**Core** components refer to metadata properties and controlled lists that are standardised across all RAiD Registration Agencies.
+**Core components** refer to metadata properties and controlled lists that are standardised across all RAiD Registration Agencies.
 If a Registration Agency uses its own controlled lists, it must provide a crosswalk to the RAiD's standardised core terms.

-**Extended** components are properties that are standardised across all Registration Agencies, but their controlled lists may vary.
+**Extended components** are properties that are standardised across all Registration Agencies, but their controlled lists may vary.
 A Registration Agency may use its own controlled lists, but it must first:

-#.
-Publish each list in a machine-readable format, preferably on a vocabulary service (**Note**: the ARDC can assist with this requirement)
+* Publish each list in a machine-readable format, preferably on a vocabulary service (**Note**: the ARDC can assist with this requirement)
-#.
-Register the controlled list(s) with the ARDC as the RAiD's ISO 23527 Registration Authority (RAu).
+* Register the controlled list(s) with the ARDC as the RAiD's ISO 23527 Registration Authority (RAu).
 Re-use of an existing published controlled list is acceptable. as long as it is published in machine-readable format.

-**Local** components are properties and controlled lists that are entirely under the control of a Registration Agency, and only need to be reported to the ARDC (RAu) annually or whenever major changes are made.
+**Local** components are properties and controlled lists that are entirely under the control of a Registration Agency, and only need to be reported to the ARDC annually or whenever major changes are made.
 Local properties can be tailored to meet the needs of the research community served by the Registration Agency.
-However, a mechanism must be put in place by the Registration Agency to enable useful local metadata to be promoted into extended metadata, or extended properties into core metadata.
+A mechanism will be provided by the Registration Authority to enable useful local metadata to be promoted into extended metadata, or extended properties into core metadata.

 Component blocks
 ^^^^^^^^^^^^^^^^